top of page

 City Decision and Policy Makers Able to Act on Real Evidence

-Policy makers will benefits from community insights into air pollution and have new sources of data that will help them make more informed environmental policy based on a blend of government, citizen science and commercial data sources.
+Policy makers can benefit from community insights into air pollution and have new sources of data that will help them make more informed environmental policy based on a blend of government, citizen science and commercial data sources.
 The citizen science experiments will help them work directly with citizens, better understand local issues and be more collaborative and creative in coming up with solutions to problems.

 Business Plan